 ABSTRACT

-Initiated from in-depth observations on the performance of English teachers at junior high school level, this study revealed that most teachers did not integrate teaching materials and implement learning strategies that empower critical thinking frameworks.
-A case research design was employed to investigate on how Plus-Minus-Interesting (PMI) learning strategies in telling daily living stories improved students’ critical speaking skill (CSS) and to identify the constraints faced by the teachers in implementing PMI learning strategies to overcome their teaching problems.
+Initiated from in-depth observations on the performance of English teachers at junior high school level, this study revealed that most teachers did not integrate teaching materials and implement learning strategies that empowered critical thinking frameworks.
+A case study design was employed to investigate on how Plus-Minus-Interesting (PMI) learning strategies in telling daily living stories improved students’ critical speaking skill (CSS) and to identify the constraints faced by the teachers in implementing PMI learning strategies to overcome their teaching problems.
 Six English teachers from different junior high schools in North Bandung, Indonesia and their students were recruited as subjects of this study.
 Classroom observation, in-depth interviews and some relevant documents were administered to collect the data.
-The data were then described, coded, categorized, and analyzed to answer the research questions.
-The results of observations indicated that PMI learning strategies in daily living stories were implemented in three stages, including the opening, core, and closing.
-These stages were done through several main activities, from brainstorming to playing games, from storytelling to doing a focused-group discussion, and from story mapping to evaluating.
-In addition, the results of interviews and documents analysis showed that this learning model improved students’ enthusiasm in the learning activities and the students were able to convey ideas by referring to their daily problems exposed in the contents of daily living stories.
+The data were then described, coded, categorised, and analysed to answer the research questions.
+The results of observations indicated that PMI learning strategies in daily living stories were executed in three stages, including the opening, core, and closing.
+These stages were performed through several main activities, from brainstorming to playing games, from storytelling to doing a focused-group discussion, and from story mapping to evaluating.
+In addition, the results of interviews and documents analysis showed that this learning model could promote students’ enthusiasm in the learning activities and the students were able to convey ideas by referring to their daily problems exposed in the contents of daily living stories.

 Keywords: critical speaking; daily living stories; junior high school students; PMI learning strategies;